 This seed appeared in our guide about the best mushroom island seeds too.
 It is really just a fantastic all-around seed to play on.
 Right near spawn is a large plateau, mountains, a mushroom biome, and right across the ocean is a dark oak forest.
 Resources are easy to find, and the generation for this world is pleasing to look at.
 This is a good seed for building beautiful natural bases and general survival gameplay.

 More about seeds

 Seeds in the Java edition of Minecraft can range in value from – 4294967295 to 4294967295.
-Seeds in Bedrock can range in value from -2147483647 to 2147483647.
-This means that every positive seed in Bedrock can be used in Java, but not every Java seed is usable in Bedrock.
+Seeds in Bedrock can range in value from -2147483647 to 2147483647, meaning that you can use every positive seed in Bedrock in Java, but not every Java seed is usable in Bedrock.
 Negative Bedrock seeds can be used in Java too, but they need to be converted to a positive value.
 To do this, you have to add 4294967296 to the negative Bedrock seed to get the Java equivalent.
-So a Bedrock seed like -1296425507 would be 2998541789 in Java.
+A Bedrock seed like -1296425507 would be 2998541789 in Java.
 If you are bad at math, Google and the Calculator app are your friends.

 While many seeds can be interchangeable between the Bedrock and Java versions of the game, that doesn’t mean they will generate in the same way.
 With each update to Minecraft, the way the game generates worlds changes.
 Sometimes these changes are small with some minor bug fixes, but with major updates like the Aquatic update or the Village & Pillage update, world generation changes drastically.
 If you are using a seed you find on a forum post from 2013, don’t be surprised if it doesn’t look the same in the latest update.
 There are also slight changes in how structures and other objects generate between the Bedrock and Java editions of the game.
 While the world and its biomes should generate almost identically between the two editions, villages, pillager outposts, and other structures will probably be different.